lycronaldo/sjtu-courses/2020fall/AcademicWriting.md

 + Choose a topic to research.
 + Get the tools ready.
-+ Write the problem according to the problem.
++ Write the program according to the problem.
-+ Start writing early.
++ Start writing paper early.
 Don't wait until the program is finished.
 + Write a proposal that includes a statement of the problem under study, the software requirements, an indication of how the problem will be solved, and a survey of related literature.
 + Write an outline for each chapter before we write the paper.
 + Write the first draft of the paper as soon as possible.
 Completion is more important than perfection.